hakrou/bacx-pr/topics/make-quick-edits.md

 # Make quick edits to a topic

+This should be different.
 This is helpful if you are looking to make quick edits to a topic, and don't want to spend time finding the topic in our GitHub repo.
 Also, this does not require you to install any tools on your PC; all the work can be done using the browser!

 1. Ensure you have completed steps in [Get started](get-started.md).